OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ## Change calculations with a ShowAsRule

 PivotTables, by default, aggregate the data of their row and column hierarchies independently.
-A `ShowAsRule` changes the data hierarchy to output values based on other items in the PivotTable.
+A [ShowAsRule](https://docs.microsoft.com/javascript/api/excel/excel.showasrule) changes the data hierarchy to output values based on other items in the PivotTable.

 The `ShowAsRule` object has three properties:
 -	`calculation`: The type of relative calculation to apply to the data hierarchy (the default is `none`).
 -	`baseField`: The field within the hierarchy containing the base data before the calculation is applied.
-The `PivotField` usually has the same name as its parent hierarchy.
+The [PivotField](https://docs.microsoft.com/javascript/api/excel/excel.pivotfield) usually has the same name as its parent hierarchy.
--	`baseItem`: The individual item compared against the values of the base fields based on the calculation type.
+-	`baseItem`: The individual [PivotItem](https://docs.microsoft.com/javascript/api/excel/excel.pivotitem) compared against the values of the base fields based on the calculation type.
 Not all calculations require this field.

 The following example sets the calculation on the **Sum of Crates Sold at Farm** data hierarchy to be a percentage of the column total.
 We still want the granularity to extend to the fruit type level, so we’ll use the **Type** row hierarchy and its underlying field.